-- Initial stay-at-home order (has been modified several times, and now differs by county).
-Check your local health department for local orders (a list of public health departments is available here). - Asks the health care delivery system to prioritize services to care for the sickest and to prioritize resources, including personal protective equipment.
+- Initial stay-at-home order announced.
+This has been modified several times, and now differs by county - to find out your county's status, visit here.
+A regional stay-at-home system based on ICU capacity was announced on December 3 but has been lifted.
+Also check your local health department for local orders (a list of public health departments is available here). - Asks the health care delivery system to prioritize services to care for the sickest and to prioritize resources, including personal protective equipment.
 Local health departments may have issued orders requiring temporary cessation of non-essential procedures.

 Authorizes CDPH to waive licensing and staffing requirements for clinics, adult day health care, hospice, and mobile health care units.
 CDPH exercised this authority in AFL 20-30, AFL 20-34, and AFL 20-47.
-AFLs 20-30 and 20-34 have been superseded and replace online by AFLs 20-30.1 and 20-34.2, respectively.
+AFLs 20-30 and 20-34 have been superseded and replaced online by AFLs 20-30.2, 20-34.2, and 20-47.1, respectively.
 (See "CDPH All Facilities Letters" below for a link to all AFLs.)

 - Authorizes CDPH to waive licensing and staffing requirements for hospitals and other health facilities.
-Note that CDPH had already waived most licensing and staffing requirements for hospitals on March 20 in AFL 20-26 (which expired and was superseded by AFL 20-26.3); this Executive Order allowed CDPH to waive some additional requirements for skilled nursing and other nonacute facilities.
-(See "Hospital Licensing -All Facilities Letter 20-26.3" below for more information about currently waived hospital requirements.) - Authorizes CDPH to waive licensing and certification requirements and amend scope of practice for certified nursing assistants (CNAs), home health aides, nursing home administrators, and certified hemodialysis technicians.
-CDPH exercised this authority with respect to CNAs in AFL 20-35.1.
+Note that CDPH had already waived most licensing and staffing requirements for hospitals on March 20 in AFL 20-26 (which expired and was superseded by AFLs 20-26.1 through 20-26.6); this Executive Order allowed CDPH to waive some additional requirements for skilled nursing and other nonacute facilities.
+(See "Hospital Licensing - All Facilities Letter 20-26.6" below for more information about currently waived hospital requirements.) - Authorizes CDPH to waive licensing and certification requirements and amend scope of practice for certified nursing assistants (CNAs), home health aides, nursing home administrators, and certified hemodialysis technicians.
+CDPH exercised this authority with respect to CNAs in AFL 20-35.2.
 (See "CDPH All Facilities Letters" below for a link to all AFLs.)

 - Suspends certain certification and permitting requirements of the Radiologic Technology Act - see Executive Order for details.
 (See also "Radiologic Health Branch" below for additional waivers.) - Authorizes CDPH to waive hospital licensing requirements pertaining to the credentialing and privileging of physicians.
-These had already been waived in AFL-20-26, which expired on June 30, 2020, and was later superseded by AFL 20-26.3.
-(See "Hospital Licensing - All Facilities Letter 20-26.3" below for more information about currently waived hospital requirements.) - Authorizes the California Department of Consumer Affairs (DCA) to waive professional licensure requirements and amend scope of practice for health care professionals.
-DCA has exercised this discretion; see "Department of Consumer Affairs" below for details. - Authorizes EMSA to suspend licensing, certification, and training requirements for emergency medical technicians and paramedics, including allowing them to practice in any setting including hospitals.
+These had already been waived in AFL-20-26, which expired on June 30, 2020, and was later superseded by AFLs 20-26.1 through 20-26.6.
+These requirements are not waived at this time.
+(See "Hospital Licensing - All Facilities Letter 20-26.6" below for more information about currently waived hospital requirements.) - Authorizes the California Department of Consumer Affairs (DCA) to waive professional licensure requirements and amend scope of practice for health care professionals.
+DCA has exercised this authority; see "Department of Consumer Affairs" below for details.
+(This authorization was extended in Executive Order 75-20 dated Aug 24, 2020.) - Authorizes EMSA to suspend licensing, certification, and training requirements for emergency medical technicians and paramedics, including allowing them to practice in any setting including hospitals.
 EMSA has provided details here and here.